ros2/ros2/README.md

 First under the 'Source Code Management' section, there is a 'Credentials' drop down box under the 'Repositories' section.
 Select the appropriate ssh key from that list.
 Second, under the 'SSH Agent' option, select the same ssh key from the drop down list called 'Credentials'.
+Note this option will not be there for Windows because I could not get the ssh-agent to work on Windows correctly and it is not needed anyways.

 ## Using the batch CI jobs